ridwanrahman/spotstock-api/README.md

 2. Question 2 was not clear, if 2 person was given and one of them has brown eyes and is alive, does that mean that person is a common friend?
 I assumed they are not so that person is excluded in the api
-3. To make the project more module, wrappers were used which were called by the name of the file.
+3. To make the project more modular, wrappers were used which were called by the name of the file.
+The main idea was to support more formats of json files.
+Each new format of file would be added to the wrapper with the file name.